Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 <img width="857" height="547" alt="image" src="https://github.com/user-attachments/assets/0582fdf7-d887-4bc7-8a3c-46a7fa7b25a9" />

 # 🔄 Inter-VPC Communication and Expansion
-To accommodate growth and support additional workload isolation, a second VPC—NovaGrid-2—was provisioned with the CIDR block 10.2.0.0/16.
+To accommodate growth and support additional workload isolation, a second VPC, NovaGrid-2, was provisioned with the CIDR block 10.2.0.0/16.
 Like its predecessor, it includes:
 - Public Subnet (10.2.0.0/24): Designed for internet-facing resources.
 - Private Subnet (10.2.1.0/24): Reserved for backend operations.

-NovaGrid-2 inherits NovaGrid-1's security posture, ensuring policy uniformity across environments.
+NovaGrid-2 inherits the security posture of NovaGrid-1, ensuring consistent network security controls across both environments.

-A VPC peering connection was established between NovaGrid-1 and NovaGrid-2 to enable secure resource interaction across VPCs.
+To enable secure, low-latency communication between the two VPCs, a VPC Peering Connection was established.
+This allows public instances in NovaGrid-1 and NovaGrid-2 to communicate using their private IP addresses, ensuring that traffic between them remains isolated from the public internet.
+Although the public subnets can route traffic to the internet via an Internet Gateway, all internal communication, especially traffic traversing the peering link, remains private and protected.

+With routing tables updated to support bidirectional traffic, the two VPCs can now facilitate cross-VPC service discovery and integration.
+This setup supports a more resilient, distributed architecture while simplifying service orchestration across both VPCs.

+VPC Peering was chosen over AWS Transit Gateway due to its simplicity and cost-effectiveness for a smaller, two-VPC setup.
+While Transit Gateway provides more advanced features such as centralized routing, inter-region connectivity, and scalability for larger network topologies, it is better suited for more complex environments with multiple VPCs and regions.

 <img width="919" height="583" alt="Screenshot 2025-04-24 150942" src="https://github.com/user-attachments/assets/59e3195c-07a4-4789-9f06-c9a18b92f54e" />

-VPC peering is deliberately chosen over alternatives like AWS Transit Gateway due to its simpler configuration and lower cost for a two-VPC architecture.
-It meets performance and connectivity needs without introducing unnecessary complexity.

-NovaGrid-2-VPC includes a public subnet (10.2.0.0/24) and a private subnet (10.2.1.0/24).
-To maintain consistent access control, its security groups and NACLs mirror those of NovaGrid-1.
-This duplication ensures predictable, uniform security behavior across the network.

-Routing tables in both VPCs are updated after peering to enable bidirectional internal traffic, facilitating seamless communication between services, which is critical for shared backend operations and service discovery.

 <img width="1129" height="454" alt="Screenshot 2025-07-01 131239" src="https://github.com/user-attachments/assets/7f25796c-e3d5-47a1-b6d3-c44a498e3c46" />